bcgov/von/docs/_pages/clicky-things.md

 ---
 permalink: /clickythings/
-title: "Clicky Things: What we are working on"
+title: "Clicky Things: What We Are Working On"
 excerpt: "VON Components we've created or in the midst of creating"
-last_modified_at: 2018-11-28T12:00:00-07:00
+last_modified_at: 2019-01-21T12:00:00-07:00
 toc: true
 toc_sticky: true
 ---

-Want to use the things we're working with?
+Want to see what we're working on?
 Explore here ...

 ### Webinars
 * [John Jordan (BC Gov) about VON, OrgBook BC and our vision](https://bc-von.s3.amazonaws.com/2018-06-VON-Webinar-for-Sovrin-Indy-Community.mp4)